 “You think he’ll explain anything?”

 “Not to us.
-Besides, dude looks more confused than us.”
+Besides, dude looks more confused than you.”

-I wanted to simultaneously howl with nervous laughter, chuck a something vile at them and run away.
+I wanted to simultaneously howl with nervous laughter, chuck a something vile at them, and run away.
 Held myself back.
-Mostly due to immeasurable danger, but partly because I did not have the right items on hand.
-By some lucky miracle, I was running low on supplies.
+Out of immeasurable danger, sure, but mostly because I did not have the right items on hand.
+I was running low on supplies today.

-Strolling down the path and away from commotion, I spied some wide-eyed Kalantans going about their day.
-The whitely-dressed servants, not statuesque fighters – albeit they also milled about not far off too.
+Strolling down the path and away from the commotion, I spied some wide-eyed Kalantans going about their day.
+The whitely-dressed servants, not statuesque fighters – albeit they also milled about not far off, too.

-“Fucking tourists,” a woman with boxes silently cursed.
+“Fucking tourists,” a woman moving boxes silently cursed.
 “All this mess for a shopping trip?”

 I stalked behind one of the milky eyesores and, upon seeing an opportunity, grabbed a servant’s mouth as though to stifle the scream.
-In reality, I just wanted to provoke sharp intake of breath.
-The next moment, tension in muscles eased and body became pliable.
+In reality, I just needed to provoke sharp intake of breath.
+The next moment, tension in muscles eased and she became pliable.
 Not unconscious, just unreasonably relaxed.

 I pocketed the noxious flower dust and walked us through an employee door.
-It was empty.
-Even if it hadn’t been, disabling one or two blabbermouths wouldn’t have been an issue.
-I quickly threw someone’s jacket over that distinct gown and used shawl to cover a shiny beacon atop.
+Threw someone’s jacket over that distinct gown and used a shawl to cover the shiny beacon atop.

-Break room’s exit lead deeper into a mall.
+The break room’s exit lead deeper into the mall.
 I guided a stupefied girl by holding her up at the waist.
-We didn’t look as natural as I would have liked, but there were no lingering gawkers.
+We didn’t look as natural as I would have liked, but the gawkers were busy elsewhere.

 Comments (0)